usc

 The focus of the group mainly lies in the following areas:

-Genetic basis of complex traits in diverse populations
+Genetic basis of complex traits in unique global populations

 Our group has led past and ongoing genetic studies in mapping genetic loci underlying human complex phenotypes such as anthropometric and cardiometabolic traits.
-Our focus has always been in studying diverse populations with special demographic history.
-For example, we conducted one of the first GWAS of African-ancestry individuals for anthropometric traits (PLoS Genet.
-2010; Hum.
+Our focus has always been in studying unique populations with special demographic history.
+For example, we conducted one of the first GWAS of African-ancestry individuals for anthropometric traits (Hum.
 Mol.
 Genet.
 2010).
 We have also leveraged the special population histories to map novel rare variant associated with height in Sardinians (Nat.
 Genet.
 2015), as well as discovering scores of novel rare alleles associated with quantitative cardiometabolic traits in Northern and Eastern Finns (Nature 2019).

-We are currently focusing on understanding the genetic architecture of complex traits in diverse, understudied, and underserevd populations.
-There is a huge opportunity to leverage the evolutionary history of diverse populations to design and interpret genetic mapping studies (Front.
+We are currently focusing on understanding the genetic architecture of complex traits in understudied populations with unique histories and ancestries.
+There is a huge opportunity to leverage the evolutionary history of these populations to design and interpret genetic mapping studies (Front.
 Genet.
 2021).
-However, we have shown that for diverse populations such as the Native Hawaiians, the lack of representation in genomic resources (e.g. a Polynesian haplotype reference panel for imputation) has been prohibitive to research (Hum.
+However, we have shown that for a population like the Native Hawaiians, the lack of representation in genomic resources (e.g. a Polynesian haplotype reference panel for imputation) has been prohibitive to research (Hum.
 Mol.
 Genet.
 2020).
-In fact, the state-of-the-art imputation reference panel, TOPMed, still under-performs for many diverse populations around the globe (AJHG 2024).
-Therefore even though we know that epidemiologically Native Hawaiians have elevated risk for certain complex diseases, and we can show that this disease risk correlat with proportion of Polynesian genetic ancestry (but note that ancestry captures also non-genetic effects; PLoS Genet.
-2021), we know very little of population-specific alleles that impacts disproportionately in these populations and thereby contributing to health disparities between populations.
+The lack of genomic resources and available cohort at scale contributed to the population not reaping the benefits of genomic medicine.
+For instance, polygenic score models based on the largest available GWAS perform more poorly among Native Hawaiians, and even worse among individuals enriched with Polynesian ancestry (Comm.
+Bio.
+2025).
+In fact, the state-of-the-art imputation reference panel, TOPMed, still under-performs for many populations around the globe (AJHG 2024).
+Therefore even though we know that epidemiologically Native Hawaiians have elevated risk for certain complex diseases, and we can show that this disease risks correlate with proportion of Polynesian genetic ancestry (PLoS Genet.
+2021; but note that ancestry captures also non-genetic effects), we know very little of population-specific alleles that impacts disproportionately in these populations and thereby contributing to health disparities between populations.
 We are currently generating whole-genome sequencing data and constructing the genomic resources necessary to accelerate research in Polynesian populations, such as the recombination maps (Hum Genet 2024) and imputation reference panel.
 We are also forming a consortium of Pacific Island populations, including Native Hawaiians, Samoans, and other Pacific Islanders.
 In aggregate we will reach >13,000 Pacific Islanders with the goals of identifying more population-specific variants such as CREBRF (Minster et al. Nat.
 Genet.
 2016) across Pacific Islanders.
 We work hard to strengthen our interactions and engagement with the Native community, through interactions with the Native Hawaiian Community Advisory Board estsablished by the University of Hawaii Cancer Center, as well as through planned focus group to understand the community concerns with participating in genomic research.

 In addition to population-specific studies, we are also taking an multiethnic approach to illuminate the complex genetic architecture of quantitative traits and diseases.
-For example, we were part a multi-ethnic consortium that identified 71 novel loci associated with hematological traits that are not found in European ancestry populations (Cell 2020).
+For example, we were part of a multi-ethnic consortium that identified 71 novel loci associated with hematological traits that are not found in European ancestry populations (Cell 2020).
 Moreover, We have performed multiethnic meta-analysis in a California-based cohort for Acute Lymphoblastic Leukemia (ALL) and identified three potential novel loci (Leukemia 2022).
-We are developing and evaluating polygenic risk scores for ALL (HGG Adv 2023), and are investigating population-enriched risk alleles as well as studying their evolutionary histories (Cell Genom 2024) that may contribute to the elevated risk of ALL in Latino children.
-Together through the Childhood Leukemia International Consortium (CLIC), we have accrued >10,000 cases and >100,000 controls in multiple ethnicities for genetic mapping and fine-mapping.
+We are developing and evaluating polygenic risk scores for ALL (HGG Adv 2023), investigating the impact of Indigenous American ancestry on ALL risk and its implication in the design and analysis of GWAS data from Latino children (medRxiv 2025), and are investigating population-enriched risk alleles as well as studying their evolutionary histories (Cell Genom 2024) that may contribute to the elevated risk of ALL in Latino children.

 Fine-scale structure and demographic history of global populations